The $G_2$ geometry of $3$-Sasaki structures: Numerical eigenvalues

 \subsection{Eigenvalue estimates for the horizontal Laplacian}

 Based on the previous material we obtain eigenvalue estimates for $\Delta_{\H}$ acting on $\Omega^1\H$ and $C^\infty M$.
 These estimates will play a crucial r\^ole in describing infinitesimal Einstein deformations in the next section.
 We first record the available estimates in the invariant case where $\Delta_{\H}$ acting on $\Omega^{\star}_{inv}\H$ coincides with the basic Laplacian of the foliation $\mathcal{F}$.
 If $(N^4,g_N)$ is an Einstein manifold with $\Ric^{g_N}=12g_N$ the classical results of Lichnerowicz and Obata provide that the first non-zero eigenvalue $\lambda_1$ of the Laplacian acting on functions respectively co-closed $1$-forms satisfies $\lambda_1 \geq 16$ respectively $\lambda_1 \geq 24$.
 Equality holds if $g_N$ has constant sectional curvature, respectively on the space of Killing vector fields.
 Clearly these estimates lift into estimates for the basic Laplacian on the total space of a Riemannian submersion with base $N$.
 On $C^{\infty}_{b}M$ this is sharper than the Lichnerowicz-Obata estimate for $g$ which asserts that $\Delta^g\geq 7$ on $C^{\infty}M$; this is also sharper than the restriction to $C^{\infty}_{b}M$ of the estimate $\Delta_{\H} \geq 4$ on $C^{\infty}M$ proved in \cite{I}.
-In our case $N=M\slash \mathcal{F}$ is in general not smooth, however the estimates carry through for Riemannian foliations, by work in \cite{LeeR}, which adapts to our situation as follows. \begin{pro} Assume that $g$ does not have constant sectional curvature.
-Then
+In our case $N=M\slash \mathcal{F}$ is in general not smooth, however the estimates carry through for Riemannian foliations, by work in \cite{LeeR}, which adapts to our situation as follows. \begin{pro} The scalar basic Laplacian acting on $C^{\infty}_{b} M \cap \{f : \int_M f\vol=0\}$ satisfies

 \end{pro} \begin{proof} Viewing $\H$ as the normal bundle of the Riemannian foliation $\V$ the normal connection $\nabla^{\perp}$ in $\H$ is given by $\nabla^{\perp}_XY:=(\nabla^g_XY)_{\H}$ for $X,Y \in \Gamma(\H)$.
 Its curvature tensor $R^{\perp}$ is defined (see e.g. \cite{BoGa}) according to $(X,Y) \mapsto \nabla^{\perp}_{[X,Y]_{\H}}-[\nabla^{\perp}_X,\nabla^{\perp}_Y]$ and has Ricci contraction denoted by $\Ric^{\perp}$.
 In our case by using O'Neil's formulas we see that $\Ric^{\perp}=12g_{\H}$.
 Since $\V$ has codimension $4$ \cite[Theorem 4.4]{LeeR} ensures that the first non-zero eigenvalue of the basic Laplacian $\Delta_{b}$ is $\geq 16$.
 Note that this estimate also follows directly from Corollary \ref{co-r1},(ii).
 If equality holds $M$ is transversally isometric to $S^4\slash G$ by \cite[Theorem 5.1]{LeeR}, for some discrete subgroup $G\subseteq O(4)$.
 At tensorial level this entails $R^{\perp}(X,Y)=4X \wedge Y$; taking into account the O'Neill's formulas for $3$-Sasaki structures in dimension $7$ (see e.g.\cite{BoGa}) leads easily to having $g$ of constant sectional curvature. \end{proof} In a very similar way the estimate